 3/4 cup light brown sugar

 2 1/4 cups plain flour

 1 tsp baking soda

 2 cups milk or dark chocolate chips or chunks

 Chop the butter into about 6 pieces and put in a medium saucepan over a low heat to melt.
 Once the butter is melted, increase the heat to medium and whisk constantly until you get brown butter.
 This will take a few minutes; the foam on top of the butter will change colour and the butter will turn a light golden brown and begin to smell nutty.
 Take the pan off the heat.

 Add both sugars and whisk well until all well combined.
 Do this slowly so the butter doesn’t splash out.
 Allow the mixture to cool for about 10 minutes.
 Whisk again, vigorously, until the mixture is well combined.
 Imagine you are your stand mixer.
 Add the eggs, one at a time, whisking very well after each addition.
 The mixture should be smooth.

-Add the flour, salt and baking powder and mix with a spoon until it is just incorporated.
+Add the flour, salt and baking soda and mix with a spoon until it is just incorporated.
 Make sure the dough is cool, then add the chocolate chips.
 Transfer to a large bowl or airtight container and refrigerate the dough for at least 2 hours or overnight (overnight is much better, I baked a batch after a few hours and one the next day and there IS a huge difference).
 Lick the pan clean.